Zediogo96/Zediogo96/README.md

 ## About me:
 🔭 I’m currently working on college projects in various areas

-🌱 I’m currently learning : WebDevelopment (more precisely React) and UI/UX Design.
+🌱 I’m currently learning : Web Development (currently React) and UI/UX Design.

   👨‍💻 Currently looking for a curricular internship program